Nileshkr01/K-neel/README.md

 # K-neel
-This is my first repository.
+This is my first git-hub repository.
+Auther:Nilesh Kr.